lamini-ai/txt2sql-examples/README.md

 2. **Data Validation**: Ensure generated SQL queries are valid and executable
 3. **Coverage Analysis**: Identify and fill gaps in SQL concept coverage
 4. **Memory Tuning**: Fine-tune a language model on the generated data
-5. **Performance Evaluation**: Test the model against a held-out evaluation set
+5. **Performance Evaluation**: Test the model against evaluation set

 ## Bakery Dataset